 File a Claim for Pain and Suffering Right Away

-Every state will have a statute of limitations on filing a claim for any civil lawsuit, including personal injury and pain and suffering claims.
+Every state will have a statute of limitations on filing any civil lawsuit, including personal injury and pain and suffering claims.
 Your lawyer will explain the length of your statute of limitations.

 Filing an insurance claim or personal injury lawsuit takes time.
-With your lawyer’s guidance and direction, you will need to gather evidence like medical records and bills, police or incident reports, and documents that verify your income at the time of the event that caused your injuries.
+With your lawyer’s guidance and direction, you can help gather evidence like medical records and bills, police or incident reports, and documents that verify your income at the time of the event that caused your injuries.

 Your lawyer may also need time to identify and locate any witnesses to the event that caused your injuries.
-Contact a lawyer immediately after ensuring your emergency medical needs receive attention to start building an effective case for compensation as soon as possible.
+Contact a lawyer immediately after ensuring your emergency medical needs receive attention.
+Our firm can start building an effective case for compensation as soon as possible.

 Complete a Free Case Evaluation form now